 Twice every year, Epson offers internships for college students studying design who wish to learn under designers who are actually working in industry.
-Interns in the February 2018 program were given the task of coming up with designs that reflect trends among people in their 20s.
-The program was also designed to give the interns a unique chance to experience the art of manufacturing by assembling a wristwatch movement under the tutelage of a Contemporary Master Craftsman*1.
-Interns provided feedback on their experience, with some commenting that it was good to hear from working designers about their approach to design and about what it is like to work in a company.
+Interns in the February 2019 program were given the task of coming up with “designs for leading an exciting life.”
+They were also given the unique experience of assembling a wristwatch movement as part of a hands-on manufacturing program.

 Monozukuri (Manufacturing) Museum

 The Monozukuri Museum within Seiko Epson's Head Office is a space with exhibits of historically significant documents and milestone products that the company has developed, manufactured, and sold since its founding.

 The museum consists of a history area where exhibits illustrate Epson's history and an experience area that mainly shows products from Epson's four innovation areas: inkjet, visual communications, wearables, and robotics.